 Jean Cecil was raised in Spartanburg, SC and attended Wofford College where she earned a Bachelor of Arts in Government and Art History.
 She is a graduate of the Riley Institute Diversity Leaders Initiative and Leadership South Carolina.
 She has been recognized by Columbia Regional Business Report as a 2020 Phenom and by Columbia Business Monthly as a Best and Brightest 35 and Under.

 Passionate about giving back to the community, Jean Cecil serves as a Girl Scout troop leader and bi-weekly reading mentor to elementary school students.
-She currently serves as Chair of the Columbia Chamber of Commerce where she has been an active executive board member for six years.
+She currently serves as immediate past Chair of the Columbia Chamber of Commerce where she has been an active executive board member for seven years.
 Jean Cecil is also a member of the board for Prisma Health Foundation’s Calvary and Junior Achievement of Greater South Carolina- Midlands District.